QUOTES-Reaction to Hong Kong tycoon Jimmy Lai's guilty verdict in national security trial | Law-Order

 Hong Kong tycoon Jimmy Lai was found guilty on Monday of two counts of conspiracy to collude with foreign forces and one count of sedition under a China-imposed national security law that could see him jailed for life.

-"We urge the relevant countries to ... not make irresponsible remarks on the trial of judicial cases in Hong Kong and not to interfere in Hong Kong's judiciary or China's internal affairs in any form."
-HONG KONG JOURNALISTS ASSOCIATION:
+CHINESE FOREIGN MINISTRY: "We urge the relevant countries to ... not make irresponsible remarks on the trial of judicial cases in Hong Kong and not to interfere in Hong Kong's judiciary or China's internal affairs in any form."

-"The case of Apple Daily and its publisher Jimmy Lai has caused irreversible damage to Hong Kong's press long before the conviction today.
-This high-profile case had forced a major media organisation to shut down even before a trial began.
-Hundreds of journalists lost their jobs, and Hong Kong citizens lost an important channel for obtaining news and information.
-"To our fellow journalists, we say this: the finest way to defend press freedom is to carry on with journalism — to keep reporting, to keep upholding professional standards, reporting facts, and analysing the ills of our times.
-This is the duty of every journalist."

-THE INTER-PARLIAMENTARY ALLIANCE ON CHINA (IPAC): In a statement signed by 76 lawmakers from 30 parliaments, IPAC condemn the guilty verdict.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)